squall1247/msg-note/README.md

 ## Future works

+- Add testing by Mocha and Chai
 - Enhance error message
 - Enhance log by debug or winston module
-- Add testing by Mocha